 Turner, F. (2010).
 From counterculture to cyberculture: Stewart Brand, the Whole Earth Network, and the rise of digital utopianism.
 University Of Chicago Press.

-Van De Donk, W., Loader, B. D., Nixon, P. G., & Rucht, D. (Eds.).
-(2004).
-Cyberprotest: New media, citizens and social movements.
-Routledge.

 Van Dijck, J. (2013).
 The culture of connectivity: A critical history of social media.
 Oxford University Press.